UniversalDependencies/UD_Indonesian-GSD/README.md

 # Introduction

-* This treebank consists of 5598 sentences and 122K words.
-We divide it into three dataset:
+* This treebank consists of 5598 sentences and 122K words, and was divided it into three dataset:
   * Training dataset consists of around 97K words
   * Development dataset consists of around 11K words
   * Testing dataset consists of around 12K words